-The Company's direct to consumer revenue primarily consists of revenues from the Company's outlet stores, concession stores, e-commerce, and consumer repairs.
+The Company's direct to consumer revenue primarily consists of revenues from the Company's outlet stores, concession stores, ecommerce, and consumer repairs.
 Revenue is recognized as the end consumer obtains delivery of the merchandise.
-Direct to Consumer revenue derived from concession stores and e-commerce is included within the Watch and Accessory Brands Segment; revenue derived from outlet stores is included within the Company Stores Segment (see Note 17 Segment and Geographic Information).
-Direct to Consumer revenue is determined based on the type of customer and may be included in either the Watch and Accessory Brands or Company Stores Segments based on how the Company makes decisions about the allocation of resources and performance measurement.
+Direct to Consumer revenue derived from concession stores, ecommerce and consumer repairs is included within the Watch and Accessory Brands Segment; revenue derived from outlet stores is included within the Company Stores Segment (see Note 18 Segment and Geographic Information).
+Direct to Consumer revenue is included in either the Watch and Accessory Brands or Company Stores Segments based on how the Company makes decisions about the allocation of resources and performance measurement.